nioc/web-music-player/README.md

 Web Music Player is a simple way to play your own music on any device connected to the web (pc, smartphone, tablet, ...).
 It can work as a standalone application or in your smartphone browser.

+You can manage your music with the [MusicBrainz](https://musicbrainz.org) API integration.

 Live demo [here](http://nioc.github.io/web-music-player/).

 ## Installation and usage